 Opportunities to Improve College Access

-Planning Grants: are awarded to facilitate the initial process to develop a community-based local college access network.
-Planning Grants of up to $8,000 are available to organize and initiative a community-based local college access network (LCAN).
-Pending the availability of funds, Planning Grants will be awarded in October 2012.
+Planning Grants: range between $5,000 and $10,000 and are available to conduct a strategic planning process to organize and initiate a community-based local college acces network (LCAN).
+Pending the availability of funds, Planning Grants will be awarded in Fall 2013. *After Round 8 - Fall 2013, Planning Grants will be accepted year-round on a rolling basis.
 To learn more or apply for a planning grant visit www.micollegeaccess.org/grants/planning-grant.

 Implementation Grants: of up to $60,000 over two years ($30,000 annually) are available to launch and support community-based Local College Access Networks (LCANs).
 Please contact MCAN to inquire about eligibility and to request technical assistance..
 To learn more or apply for an implementation grant visit www.micollegeaccess.org/grants/implementation-grant.

 Continuous Improvement Grants: of up to $25,000 are available to support, grow and promote the sustainability of community-based Local College Access Networks (LCANs) over the course of 12 months.
 As communities are ready for this grant, they are invited to apply by the Michigan College Access Network.
 Those LCANs that are invited to apply will have implemented the collective impact framework.
 A staff member of the Michigan College Access Network must sign off on all applications prior to submission.
 Uninvited applications will not be considered.
 Continuous Improvement Grants will be accepted on a rolling basis.
 To learn more or apply for a collective impact grant visit www.micollegeaccess.org/grants/continuous-improvement